prezet/prezet-web/storage/prezet/content/features/frontmatter.md

 In short:

-- **FrontmatterData** = typed representation of your file’s YAML front matter.
+- **FrontmatterData** = typed representation of your file's YAML front matter.
 - **DocumentData** = typed representation of the entire document record, combining front matter with system-level details for indexing, versioning, and retrieval.

-By splitting these responsibilities, Prezet provides both strong validation for your front matter **and** seamless integration with Laravel’s database features.
-It keeps your markdown’s metadata flexible while maintaining fast lookups and advanced query capabilities in the SQLite index.
+By splitting these responsibilities, Prezet provides both strong validation for your front matter **and** seamless integration with Laravel's database features.
+It keeps your markdown's metadata flexible while maintaining fast lookups and advanced query capabilities in the SQLite index.

 ### Property Duplication

-You may notice some properties appear in both `FrontmatterData` and as top-level properties in `DocumentData` (like `category` and `draft`).
+You may notice some properties appear in both `FrontmatterData` and as top-level properties in `DocumentData` (like `category`, `draft`, `slug`, and `key`).
 This duplication is intentional:

 -   `FrontmatterData` maintains a complete and accurate representation of your markdown front matter
 -   `DocumentData` represents the database record, where certain properties are elevated to columns for efficient filtering and searching